Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Results and Discussion

-The features reconstructed in the power spectra plotted in~\ref{fig:regMRL_versus_smoothing} can be categorized in three parts -- suppression and dip at the largest scales ($k<10^{-3}/{\rm Mpc}$), broad features at the intermediate scales ($k<10^{-3}-10^{-2}/{\rm Mpc}$) and a combination of oscillatory features at different frequencies at the small scales ($k<10^{-2}-10^{-1}/{\rm Mpc}$).
+We now apply the method outlined in the previous section to the CamSpec data specified in the methods section.
+We show the reconstructed results from MRL, MRL followed by Gaussian kernel smoothing, RegMRL, and MRL-TV in Figure~ \ref{fig:regMRL_versus_smoothing_one}.
+The features in the reconstructed power spectra can be categorized in three parts: suppression and dip at the largest scales ($k<10^{-3}/{\rm Mpc}$), broad features at the intermediate scales ($k<10^{-3}-10^{-2}/{\rm Mpc}$) and a combination of oscillatory features at different frequencies at the small scales ($k<10^{-2}-10^{-1}/{\rm Mpc}$).
 The features at the largest and intermediate scales were present since WMAP with similar significance.
-The reconstructed spectra at different iterations and smoothing obtained from Planck data have been shown to provide a better fit to WMAP data as well, compared to power law~\cite{Hazra2014PlanckMRL}
+It has been shown that PPS reconstructed from \textit{Planck} data at different MRL iterations and smoothing scales also provide a better fit to WMAP data, compared to the power-law spectrum \cite{Hazra2014PlanckMRL}.